ToucanToco/weaverbird/docs/_docs/user-interface/filter.md

 <img src="../../img/docs/user-interface/filter_step_form.jpg" width="350" />

-- `Values in ...`: the target column

-- `Must...`: a comparison operator (equal, not equal etc.)

-- Then you can enter value(s) to be compared to.
-For `be one of` and `not be one of` operators, you can enter several values.
-For the `be null` and `not be null` operators, you do not need to enter any value as it is a comparison aginst `null` values. `matches` and `notmatches` operators are used to test value against a regular expression.

-- `Add condition`: use this button if you need to add a new condition line.
-The retained rows will be those match every condition (logical `and`)
+You can specify either one or several condition(s) to filter rows.
+A simple condition is defined by a target column, a comparison operator ("equals", "doesn't equal"...) and an input where you can specify value(s) to be compared to.

+You can either add a simple condition line, or a group of simple conditions that you can bind by either an "AND" or an "OR" logical operator.
+Note that you cannot nest a group of conditions in another group.

+> Tip: If you need to filter null values, use the dedicated operators "null" or
+> "not null".
+If you try to write the value 'null' with an "equals" or
+> "does not equal" operator, it will be considered as text, not as a null value.

 #### Example